Moty/LivePollNew/memory-bank/progress.md

 - ✅ Responsive design for multiple devices

 ### Interactive Activities
-- ✅ Poll activity with basic visualization
+- ✅ Poll activity with advanced visualization
-- ✅ Quiz activity with scoring
+- ✅ Quiz activity with scoring and timed questions
-- ✅ Word Cloud generation
+- ✅ Word Cloud generation with styling and filtering
 - ✅ Q&A with upvoting and moderation
 - ✅ Real-time response collection
 - ✅ Result visualization for presenters